lexibank/panobodyparts/README.md

 If you use these data please cite
 - the original source
-  > Zariquiey, Roberto ... (forthcoming): Untangling the evolution of body-part terminology in Pano: conservative vs. innovative traits in body-part lexicalization.
-Royal Society Interface.
+  > Zariquiey, Roberte; Vera, Javier; Greenhill, Simon; Valenzuela, Pilar; Gray, Russell; List, johann-Mattis (forthcoming): Untangling the evolution of body-part terminology in Pano: conservative vs. innovative traits in body-part lexicalization.
+Royal Society Interface Focus.
+DOI: https://doi.org/10.1098/rsfs.2022.0053
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description